Oral Radiology Experts

 Wireframes

-Here are some of the rough wireframes I drafted up after paper sketching.
-I reviewed these with my primary stakeholder to get the ball rolling and make sure their vision aligned with the updated layout design.
-I used these wireframes to help me move to the next stage of my user testing and hi-fi designs.
+Here are some of the rough wireframes I created after paper sketching.
+I reviewed these with my primary stakeholder to ensure the prototype layout aligned with the updated design.

 Information Architecture